 There are dozens of amazing opportunities for youth to become engaged in environmental programs in southwest Nova Scotia.
 From 4H to Scouts, programs at C@P sites to National Parks, young naturalist clubs and library programs, not to mention school activities like the Canon Envirothon and the Canadian Geographic Geography Challenge.

-MTRI hired students this summer through the Nova Scotia Youth Conservation Corps with the help of funding from the Nova Forest Alliance and the Rural Communities Foundation.
+MTRI hired students in the summer of 2009 through the Nova Scotia Youth Conservation Corps with the help of funding from the Nova Forest Alliance and the Rural Communities Foundation.
 Shaun Allain and Lucas Mader worked on the three major components of the EMPOWER!
 Project, while Jessica Lohnes helped with research.
 Carter Feltham, Breagh Lane, Kyle Rawding, and Krystal and Hallie Mailman composed our "Market Team", who set up displays at farm markets in Caledonia, and around the biosphere reserve, to help promote MTRI and the EMPOWER!
 Project.

 A meeting of the minds, the EMPOWER!
 Project Team at work